Configurations for Workload Identity Manager¶

 - Click Configurations > Issuer Configurations.

-- On the Configurations page, click New.
+- On the Issuer Configurations page, click New.

-- In the General section, enter a name for your configuration.
+- In the General section, enter a Name for your configuration.

 - Select your Sub CA Provider from the list.